spine-tools/ines-spec-brightway/README.md

 # ines-spec-brightway
-Using Brightway for automated integration of emissions to energy system models in ines-spec format.
+Using Brightway for automated integration of emissions into energy system models in ines-spec format.